Eburonia/Japanese-Restaurant-Shibuya/README.md

 ### Links
 Only the index page has clickable links outside the header and footer of every page.
 Links on the index page you can find in the 'Welcome' and 'About' sections of the page.
-The anchor links in the 'Welcome' section are styled in such a way they look like buttons and are styled the same way as the buttons used on the website.
+The anchor links in the 'Welcome' section are styled in such a way they look like buttons and are also styled the same way as the buttons used on the website.
 A button could no be used because JaveScript was needed to redirect them to the other pages, for that reason the anchor links were styled to look like a button.
 The anchor links in the 'About' section are styled into a Cream coloured bold text to distinguish themselves from the remaining text.
 By hovering over the links, an underline will appear making it clear to the visitor these are clickable links.

 ### Buttons
-Buttons can be found on the Index, Reservations, and Contact page in the form section and are all styled the same way: Cream colour border and text and a black background.
-When hovering over the buttons also the background colour will change into a Cream type of colour, making it clear to the visitor it's a clickable button.
+Buttons can be found in the form sections of the Index page (Mailing List), Reservations page, and Contact page and are all styled in the same way: Cream colour border and text and a black background.
+When hovering over the buttons, also the background colour will change into a Cream type of colour, making it clear to the visitor it's a clickable button.
 <br><img src="assets/readme-images/button.png" alt="Form button screenshot"><br>
 <sub>Typical form button</sub>